 Potty training is one of the more tiring experiences in a new dog owner's life.
 Every dog is different, and they all learn at different rates.
 If you're going through puppy blues right now, being frustrated with the young dog, the below puppy potty training hacks should help even with the most stubborn pups.

-Puppy potty training hacks are great, but they aren’t going to help you if you aren’t consistent and patient with your pet.
-House training your puppy won’t happen overnight.
-For the most stubborn dogs, it may take months of training before they are 100% potty trained.
+While these tips are effective, they aren't going to help if you aren't consistent and patient with your pet.
+House training a puppy won't happen overnight.
+For the most stubborn puppies, it may take months of training before they are 100% potty trained.

 20 Puppy Potty Training Hacks

 When your puppy first comes home, make it a habit to take them out every hour to two hours when they are awake.
 This regularity helps to ensure that when your pup has to go, they go outside.

 When the pup does go, lots of praise and a treat will create a positive association with outside potty time.
 Repetition of this will solidify that association.
 As your puppy gets the hang of going outside, you can gradually lessen the frequency of your outdoor visits.

 2. Potty Time After Naps

 Just like young children, puppies should always go straight to their pee pad (always located in the exact same area) or going outside after waking up.
 They won’t always have to go, but nine times out of ten, they will.